gymrek-lab/TRTools/trtools/prancSTR/README.rst

 * stutter params
 * observed allele length distributions (MALLREADS)

-Somatic mosaicism at STRs is known to play a key role in the pathogenicity of loci implicated in repeat expansion disorders, and is highly prevalent in cancers exhibiting microsatellite instability.
+Somatic mosaicism at STRs is known to play a key role in the pathogenicity of loci implicated in repeat expansion disorders and non-neoplastic syndromes.

 prancSTR is in *beta*.